Behodler/morgoth-dao/README.md

 At this point the dispute timeout is reset.
 We now enter a phase in which the defendant and the plaintiff must each select a judge from the remaining minions within a given timeout.
 Failure to do so results in forefeiting deposit, part of which is burnt, the rest given to the winning party.

 If they both successfully select judges, the judges are each requested to bond half of the dispute price.
 This is held against them failing to adjudicate in time.
+The two judges then have to select a third.
+They must both agree on a third.
+This forces all three judges to be as fair as possible through game theoretic incentices.
 The judges must then confer and together agree on a third judge.
 The final verdict must be unanimous.

 ### Outcomes